 In the course of his studies, Dr. Addy traveled with xka pastora, a non-profit group documenting traditional uses of salvia, to the Sierra Mazateca mountains in southern Mexico.
 There, the Mazatec people have a long history of using salvia "as a powerful medicine" in religious ceremonies, and their ritualistic focus on the drug provides a glimpse into how the its effects might be channeled toward therapeutic purposes.
 While the historical use of many naturally occurring and synthetic psychedelics is well-documented, "There is a whole lot that we don't know about the traditional use of salvia," especially in the pre-colonial era of Mexico, Dr. Addy said.

 On his trip to the Sierra Mazateca mountains, Dr. Addy gained some insight into the Mazatecs' relationship with the stuff.
 For starters, they believe that salvia is an embodiment of the Virgin Mary, and that ingesting it may allow one to speak with her, St. Peter (the gate-keeper to Heaven), and even Jesus Christ himself.

 "Xka pastora [salvia's traditional name] roughly translates to 'leaves of the shepherdess,' though sheep and shepherdess are not native to Mexico," Dr. Addy said.
-"Locals also call it hierba de Maria, the herb of Mary," but this provides little insight into the religious use of salvia before the Spanish conquest of the 1500s brought Catholicism to the region.
+"Locals also call it hierba de maria, the herb of maria," but this provides little insight into the religious use of salvia before the Spanish conquest of the 1500s brought Catholicism to the region.